The simple act of signing your name . . .

 in the membership book can be a deeply significant decision.
 Becoming a member not only enables you to participate in congregational votes, but also can express a personal commitment to participate in sharing your talents, your resources, and your energy with others in a quest that is spiritual as well as practical, personal as well as social, individual as well as institutional.
 Unitarian-Universalism challenges you to consider how your beliefs about human nature, evolution, and divine revelation affect your attitude toward yourself and others, and how those beliefs influence what you do.

-We invite all those interested in becoming members of Columbine to attend the Pathways to Membership class that is held three times a year at the church, normally on a Saturday morning.. . .
+We invite all those interested in becoming members of Columbine to attend the Connecting with Columbine class that is held three times a year at the church, normally on a Saturday morning.. . .